What's in a name? Quantifying the interplay between the Definition, Orientation, and Shape of Ultra-diffuse Galaxies Using the Romulus Simulations: The Romulus Simulations

 \subsection{UDG Identification}

 The process of identifying UDGs follows the previous studies of UDGs in the \Rom\ simulations \citep{Tremmel20,Wright21}.
 When analyzing a galaxy, we first orient it in a face-on position based on the angular momentum.
 This calculation is performed on the gas particles within the inner 5 kpc of the galaxy, or the star particles when less than 100 gas particles are present.
 Once oriented, we generate azimuthally averaged surface brightness profiles with 300 pc sampling (the spatial resolution of the Romulus simulations).
-We generate profiles in Johnson B, V, and R bands, and calculate g-band surface brightness from the B and V bands following \citet{Jester}.
+We generate profiles in Johnson $B$, $V$, and $R$ bands, and calculate $g$-band surface brightness from the $B$ and $V$ bands, following \citet{Jester}.
 We then fit a S\'ersic profile through all points brighter than 32 \sbu, the general depth of sensitive observations \citep{Trujillo16,Borlaff19}.
 The S\'ersic profile is defined as

-where $\mu(r)$ is the surface brightness at radius r, r$_{\text{eff}}$ is the effective radius (half-light radius), $\mu_{\text{eff}}$ is the effective surface brightness (surface brightness at the effective radius), and $n$ is the S\'ersic index \citep{Sersic}.
-When fitting a S\'ersic profile we allow the effective surface brightness to range between 10-40 \sbu, the effective radius to range between 0-100 kpc, and the S\'ersic index to range between 0.5-16.5.
-In Section \ref{sec:effects} we explore different definitions for UDGs, but in Section \ref{sec:shapes} we first adopt our fiducial definition.
-For our fiducial definition, a halo is considered ultra-diffuse if its central g-band surface brightness is dimmer than 24 \sbu\ and its effective radius is larger than 1.5 kpc, following \citet{Gband}.
+where $\mu(r)$ is the surface brightness at radius r, $r_{\text{eff}}$ is the effective radius (half-light radius), $\mu_{\text{eff}}$ is the effective surface brightness (surface brightness at the effective radius), and $n$ is the S\'ersic index \citep{Sersic}.
+When fitting a S\'ersic profile, we allow the effective surface brightness to range between 10 and 40 \sbu, the effective radius to range between 0 and 100 kpc, and the S\'ersic index to range between 0.5 and 16.5.
+In Section \ref{sec:effects} we explore different definitions of UDGs, but we first adopt our fiducial definition in Section \ref{sec:shapes}.
+For our fiducial definition, a halo is considered ultra-diffuse if its central $g$-band surface brightness is dimmer than 24 \sbu\ and its effective radius is larger than 1.5 kpc, following \citet{Gband}.

-\section{Shapes of UDGs and non-UDGs}
+\section{Shapes of UDGs and Non-UDGs}